How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 RAM upgrades give a substantial boost to Mac performance.
 No wonder so many Mac owners desire to upgrade.
 But here’s what they wish they'd know before buying MacBook Air.

-Can you upgrade RAM on Macbook Air?
+Can you upgrade RAM on MacBook Air?

 The sad news is that a MacBook Air RAM upgrade is not possible.
-Ram on this particular model soldered on logic board, making it impossible to upgrade.
+RAM on this particular model soldered on logic board, making it impossible to upgrade.
 But don’t lose hope!
 Even though not all Mac models allow new RAM, there are plenty of options to free up current RAM and improve its overall performance.
 That’s what I’m here for, to help you do it.

 That's it!
 How easy was that?